Several cars undergoing maintenance work at a garage

 You have 10 working days to get your MOT retested before having to pay for a second full MOT test.

-If you are taking your car away for repairs, you have until the end of the next working day to bring the car back to the same test centre to avoid paying for any MOT retest fees, otherwise you will incur a partial retest fee.
+If you are taking your car away for repairs, you have until the end of the next working day to bring the car back to the same test centre to avoid paying for any MOT retest fees, otherwise you might incur a partial retest fee.
 If you leave your car at the MOT test centre for the repairs to take place then you have 10 working days to have a free partial MOT retest.

 Can I drive my car while waiting for an MOT retest?

 Providing your previous MOT certificate is still valid, then you can drive your vehicle away, as long as it still meets the minimum standards of roadworthiness.
 This means the car must have clear windows, working brakes and lights and with tyre tread no shallower than 1.6mm.
+You can learn how to check your tyre tread depth here.

 If your MOT has run out then you are only allowed to take your vehicle away if you are taking it to have the failed elements fixed or bringing it to a prearranged MOT test appointment.